Adoption of The Schedule and Requests for Additional Copies

 New or Revised Items

-Items on this Schedule preceded by a diamond symbol (♦) are either new to this edition, or have been substantively changed from the previous edition.
+Items on this Schedule preceded by a diamond symbol (♦) are either new to the 2020 edition, or have been substantively changed from the previous edition.
+Those items with two diamond symbols (♦♦) reflect revisions to this edition.
 They may have longer or shorter retention periods, additional parts, or additional or revised explanatory notes.
 Please note these changes carefully on your office schedules and/or inventory or records control forms because only the current items as contained in this edition of the Retention and Disposition Schedule for New York Local Government Records are legally applicable.

 Unique Item Numbering System